goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - [The illustrated BERT](https://jalammar.github.io/illustrated-bert/)
 - [BERT 101](https://huggingface.co/blog/bert-101)

-This paper wasn't trying to find a problem then solve it per say.
+This paper wasn't trying to find a problem then solve it per se.
 It is more of an innovation, taking an excerpt from the paper.

 > BERT is designed to pretrain deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
-As a result, the pre-trained BERT model can be finetuned with just one additional output layer to create state-of-the-art models for a wide range of tasks, such as question answering and language inference, without substan
+As a result, the pre-trained BERT model can be finetuned with just one additional output layer to create state-of-the-art models for a wide range of tasks, such as question answering and language inference

+**Problem**
+Previous language models like GPT-1 and ELMo had a fundamental limitation: they could only look in one direction.
+GPT-1 used masked attention (only seeing previous tokens), while ELMo concatenated separate left-to-right and right-to-left models.
+But human language understanding is inherently bidirectional - to understand "The animal didn't cross the street because it was too [tired/wide]," you need context from both sides to know whether "it" refers to the animal or the street.

+**Solution**
+BERT solved this by using the encoder portion of the Transformer architecture, which allows true bidirectional attention.
+Instead of predicting the next word (like GPT), BERT learns by predicting masked words using context from both directions simultaneously.

 All the papers I have mentioned in this blog are great, but the BERT paper is particularly awesome.
 It stands out even today, and the sheer amount of innovations from one paper is astounding.
 I implore you to check it out.